J-MOV/RaidersMarket/README.md

 ## Game features

--   Clicker gameplay, raid dungeons and kill monsters.
+-   Raid dungeons and kill monsters by clicking their weakpoints.
 -   Gather loot and gold from doing raids.
 -   Spend the gold and sell the loot on an open market that all players share without commissions.
--   Every item dropped is unique, with a history and some have one of a kind patterns.
+-   Every item dropped is unique, with a history and some have a random color.
+-   Leaderboard, sorted by gold balance.
+Inspect other players and see all items they have equipped.

-### Server repo
+### Server repo and database structure explanation

 https://github.com/J-MOV/RaidersMarket-Server